Home page Site search Site

 - Is Fiat really an Italian car?
 Somebody told me they were made in Russia.

-- Fiat is the major Italian car manufacturer.
+- Fiat is a major Italian car manufacturer.
 It dominates

 the Italian market even more than General Motors dominates the American automobile market.